davidpanderson/noah/xword/xw.md

 e d g y * r y e s * s e m e n
 ```
 You can then
-* save this to a file
+* Save this solution to a file.
-* ask for the solution in sequence (this will usually be a small change).
+* Ask for the next solution in sequence (this will usually be a small change).
-* restart with a different random seed to get a completely different solution.
+* Restart with a different random seed
+(this will usually produce a completely different solution).
-* if you don't like one of the words, add it to the 'veto' list and start over.
+* Add a word to the 'veto' list.

 Now let's try a generalized grid, using this grid file:
 ```